 About Wealthsimple & WealthBar

 Wealthsimple is an online investment manager that combines smart technology with expert financial advice.
-We have products for investing and saving, have been in business since 2014, and have over $3 billion assets under management.
+We allow you to put your money in a managed portfolio (Wealthsimple Invest), do self-directed trading (Wealthsimple Trade) or put your money in a high-interest savings product (Wealthsimple Save).
+We've been in business since 2014, and have over $3 billion in assets under management.

 WealthBar is a registered portfolio manager and full Life Insurance Agent in British Columbia and Ontario.
 They describe themselves as offering premium online investing without the premium price.
-The last time they released information on their assets under management was in 2017, when they surpassed $100 million.
+They have over $275 million in assets under management.

 See how Wealthsimple and WealthBar stack up in this side-by-side comparison.
 Your trust is important to us.
-That’s why we always do our best to be fair, and provide complete and accurate information.
-That being said, we can’t compare every single feature out there and can only guarantee accuracy at the time of writing.
-To complete your homework, we recommend visiting our competitor’s site to continue your research.
+That's why we always do our best to be fair and provide complete and accurate information.
+To complete your homework, we recommend visiting our competitor's site to continue your research.

 |Minimum Balance To Start Investing||$1||$1,000|